 - 33.1 The Employer will maintain one (1) official personnel file for each employee.
 Human Resource Services will maintain the personnel file.
 This will not preclude the maintenance of all lawful files and records as needed by the Employer.
 Additional employee files may include supervisory files, attendance files, payroll files, and medical files.
 All references to "supervisory file" in this Agreement refer to a file kept by the employee's first-line supervisor. - 33.2 Each employee has the right to review their personnel file, supervisory file, attendance file, payroll file and medical file.
 The Employer will determine the location of all employee files.
 An employee may arrange to examine their employee files.
 Written authorization from the employee is required before any representative of the employee will be granted access to employee files.
 Review of employee files will be in the presence of an Employer representative during business hours.
 The employee and/or representative may not remove any contents.
 The Employer may charge a reasonable fee for copying any materials beyond the first copy requested by the employee or their representative. - 33.3 An employee may insert a reasonable amount of job-related material in their personnel file that reflects favorably on their job performance.
-An employee may provide a written rebuttal to any information in the files that the employee considers objectionable. - 33.4 Adverse material or information related to alleged misconduct that is determined to be false, and all such information in situations where the employee has been fully exonerated of wrongdoing, will be promptly removed from the employee's files.
-The Employer may retain this information in a legal defense file in accordance with RCW 41.06.450.
+An employee may provide a written rebuttal to any information in the files that the employee considers objectionable. - 33.4 When documents in an employee file are the subject of a public disclosure request under RCW 42.56, the Employer will provide the employee with a copy of the request at least seven (7) calendar days in advance of the intended release date. - Employees will be provided a copy of all adverse material at the time the materials are included in the personnel file. - 33.6 Anonymous material, not otherwise substantiated, will not be placed in an employee file. - 33.7 The Employer will ensure the security and confidentiality of employee files. - 33.8 Medical files will be kept separate and confidential in accordance with state and federal law.

-- 33.5 When documents in an employee file are the subject of a public disclosure request under RCW 42.56, the Employer will provide the employee with a copy of the request at least seven (7) calendar days in advance of the intended release date. - 33.6 Employees will be provided a copy of all adverse material at the time the materials are included in the personnel file. - 33.7 Information in employee files will be retained only as long as it has a reasonable bearing on the employee's job performance or upon the efficient and effective management of the Employer. - 33.8 Anonymous material, not otherwise substantiated, will not be placed in an employee file. - 33.9 The Employer will ensure the security and confidentiality of employee files. - 33.10 Medical files will be kept separate and confidential in accordance with state and federal law. - 33.11 Supervisory files will be purged of the previous year's job performance information following completion of the annual performance evaluation, unless circumstances warrant otherwise.
+33.9 Relevance of Documents

-33.12 Removal of Documents
+- A. Written reprimands will be deemed irrelevant in progressive discipline decisions after three (3) years if: - 1.
+Circumstances do not warrant a longer period of relevance; and - 2.
+There has been no subsequent discipline. - B. Records of disciplinary actions involving reductions in pay, suspensions or demotions, and written reprimands not deemed irrelevant after three (3) years will be deemed irrelevant after six (6) years if:

-- A. Written reprimands will be removed from an employee's personnel file after three (3) years if: - 1.
-Circumstances do not warrant a longer retention period; - 2.
-There has been no subsequent discipline; and - 3.
-The employee submits a written request for its removal. - B. Records of disciplinary actions involving reductions in pay, suspensions or demotions, and written reprimands not removed after three (3) years will be removed after six (6) years if: - 1.
-Circumstances do not warrant a longer retention period; - 2.
-There has been no subsequent discipline; and - 3.
-The employee submits a written request for its removal. - C. Nothing in this Section will prevent the Employer from agreeing to an earlier removal date, unless to do so would violate RCW 41.06.450.
+- 1. Circumstances do not warrant a longer period of relevance; and - 2.
+There has been no subsequent discipline. - C. Nothing in this Section will prevent the Employer from complying with RCW 43.101.135.